millerms/CranburyChiropractic/_pages/services/diversified-technique.md

 - After an injury **once it’s safe** to do so, to help restore normal motion {: .reveal .reveal--up }

-### About our adjusting style
+### Why it works
-We often choose Diversified adjustments when precise, joint-specific motion is the key goal.
-Diversified is a widely used, hands-on technique—not one-size-fits-all.
-Under the hood, joints are rich in mechanoreceptors that signal your brain about position and motion; restoring clear input often improves coordination and comfort.
+Joints are rich in mechanoreceptors that signal your brain about position and motion; restoring clear input often improves coordination and comfort.
+Diversified is widely used and not one‑size‑fits‑all—we choose it when precise, joint‑specific motion is the goal.
 {: .reveal .reveal--up }

 ### When we choose something else